Possible Factors Contributing to Behavior Problems:

 Pain or medical component - Especially in the case of older dogs and cats, pain can be a large contributing factor for behavior disorders.
 Pain increases irritability and, therefore, aggression.

 Exhaustion - When pets that are prone to anxiety or aggression become extremely tired, they tend to be more irritable.
-This could be the case after a very active day, a lot playing, or if any separation anxiety is not well controlled.
+This could be the case after a very active day, a lot of playing, or if any separation anxiety is not well controlled.
 By the evening, these pets are simply exhausted and don't want to be bothered.